 - RDs are encouraged to use Association guidelines when developing protocols for their patients, such as those published by the American Diabetes Association, the American Heart Association, etc.*

 - Many states license RDs to practice Medical Nutrition Therapy (MNT); while HNPs who are not also RDs may not practice MNT.

 * NOTE: A growing number of RDs are teaching whole food and a holistic approach to health.
 They may or may not use the MyPlate or Association guidelines approaches with their patients.

-Our job is to bring non-biased health and nutrition information to friends, neighbors, associates and the media.
-We educate the public on the cost/benefit of eating unprocessed local, fresh, plant-based foods.
+Our job is to bring non-biased health and nutrition information to friends, neighbors, associates, and the media.
+We educate the public on the cost/benefit of eating unprocessed local, fresh, plant-forward foods.
 There is value in taking quality nutritional products to manage chronic nutritional deficiencies and toxicities associated with lifestyle and environmentally-related health problems.